 Beauty business owners: managing your mental health during coronavirus

-As the coronavirus outbreak continues, the uncertainty of what lies ahead can take its toll on your mental health – especially with the overwhelming amount of information landing daily about the illness and all salons being forced to shut in the latest Government prevention measures.
+As the coronavirus pandemic continues, the uncertainty of what lies ahead can take its toll on your mental health – especially with the overwhelming amount of information landing daily about the illness.

-Therefore, it’s imperative to look after your mental wellbeing, as well as sending your beauty therapist team (who are social distancing) access to online tools that can help them manage stress, anxiety and fear, especially if they already have underlying mental health issues.
+Therefore, it’s imperative to look after your mental wellbeing, as well as sending your beauty therapist team access to online tools that can help them manage stress, anxiety and fear, especially if they already have underlying mental health issues.

 Mental health charity Mind has a suite of free tools available to boost your wellbeing during this time of duress.
 It is also advising those struggling with their mental health minimise the number of news alerts they get or limit their daily screen time if the stories are making you feel anxious or confused.